Posts

 Bangkok Blueprint - Your Easy City Guide

 Bangkok: A Funny & Chaotic Love Affair That Ruins Your Sweat Glands Forever Let's be honest, Bangkok is a city that will lovingly assault all your senses simultaneously, leave you dripping in sweat you didn't know your body could produce, and somehow still have you planning your return visit before you've even left.
 This magnificent mess of a metropolis is everything all at once: chaotic yet spiritual, ancient yet futuristic, refined yet wonderfully sleazy.
 Many people love the Big Mango, but some hate it.
 The food may be delicious, the temples gorgeous, the shopping divine and the people lovely, but to be fair it's not all roses.
 The enormous crowds, the unbearable heat, the suffocating air pollution and the incessant noise may get to you.
-Anyway, you'll have to figure out your love -hate relationship yourselves.
+Anyway, you'll have to figure out your love-hate relationship yourselves.
 How Long To Stay?
-Four days is the sweet spot for Bangkok: enough time to see the highlights without developing the thousand-yard stare that comes f...
+Four days is the sweet spot for Bangkok: enough time to see the highlights without developing the thousand-yard stare that comes fr...